Lech Wałęsa: SB and Lech Wałęsa. A contribution to biography (2008)

-The most comprehensive analysis of Wałęsa's possible collaboration with secret police was provided in a 2008 book SB a Lech Wałęsa.
+The most comprehensive analysis of Wałęsa's possible collaboration with the secret police was provided in a 2008 book SB a Lech Wałęsa.
 Przyczynek do biografii (SB and Lech Wałęsa.
 Contribution to biography).
 The book was written by two historians from the Institute of National Remembrance, Sławomir Cenckiewicz and Piotr Gontarczyk, and included documents from the archives of the secret police that were inherited by the institute.
-Among the documents were registration cards, memos, notes from the secret police, and reports from the informant.
+Among the documents were registration cards, memos, notes from the secret police and reports from the informant.

 The book's authors argue that Wałęsa, working under the code name Bolek, (Note: Bolek was a main character of the popular children's cartoon series Bolek and Lolek.
-Wałęsa's father's name also was Bolesław (or Bolek in diminutive).) was a secret police informant from 1970 (after being released from jail) until 1976 (before he was fired from the shipyard).
+Wałęsa's father's name was also Bolesław (or Bolek in diminutive).) was a secret police informant from 1970 (after being released from jail) until 1976 (before he was fired from the shipyard).
 According to the authors, "he wrote reports and informed on more than 20 people and some of them were persecuted by the Communist police.
 He identified people and eavesdropped on his colleagues at work while they were listening to Radio Free Europe for example".
 The book describes the fate of seven of his alleged victims; information regarding others was destroyed or stolen from the files.
-According to them, Wałęsa received over 13,000 zlotys as remuneration for his services from the Security Service, while the monthly salary at the time was about 3,500 zlotys.
+According to them, Wałęsa received more than 13,000 zlotys as remuneration for his services from the Security Service, while the monthly salary at the time was about 3,500 zlotys.
 (Note: In a book published in 2011, Wałęsa's wife Danuta said she believed the source of her husband's extra money during the 1970s was lottery winnings.)
 The authors said oppositionist activity in Poland in the first half of 1970s was minimal and Wałęsa's role in it was quite marginal.
-However, according to the book, despite formally renouncing his ties with Security Service in 1976, Wałęsa went on to have contacts with Communist officials.
+However, according to the book, despite formally renouncing his ties with the Security Service in 1976, Wałęsa went on to have contacts with Communist officials.